 Sunday Knox V2

 One of the simplest sprockets on our list.
-A beautiful baby blue colour on a bolt driven sprocket.
+A beautiful baby blue color on a bolt driven sprocket.
 A great, symmetrical design that increases the longevity of the product.Check Price

 A simple sprocket with detatchable, rotatable guard that will fit even the biggest chains.
 A simple design like this from a reputable brand like Federal makes this perfect for beginners.Check Price